We just published this article on Open2Export, the new service supporting SMEs in exporting.

 “We spend loads on SEO though…”

-All the SEO in the world won’t compensate for laughter-inducing website translation – in fact good SEO on your site means more people will see it, laugh, and tell their friends, who’ll tell THEIR friends. who’ll… That negative publicity can quickly negate ALL the money you’ve spent on that market, and more.
+All the SEO in the world won’t compensate for laugh-as-you-go translation – in fact good SEO on your site means more people will see it, laugh, and tell their friends, who’ll tell THEIR friends. who’ll… That negative publicity can quickly negate ALL the money you’ve spent on that market, and more.

 And that marketing campaign won’t have been cheap – so PLEASE don’t screw it up by scrimping on getting your own “shop window” translated PROPERLY.
-It’s really not expensive – a typical 10-page SME website from a reputable provider may be as little as a few hundred pounds.
+It’s really not expensive – translation of a typical 10-page SME website by a reputable provider may be as little as a few hundred pounds.
 While you may want to get several quotes, in doing so please remember cheap language is cheap for a reason.
 Remember too the MoJ’s interpreting fiasco (just Google it) and remember that recommendations and references are worth far more than a shiny website.
 And don’t go NEAR any provider offering to “match any translation quote” – just how will they do that?